 SafeWise volunteers undertake a range of roles including: Visitor Guide, meet and greet and general support.
 If you have other skills or interests you feel we could use, then we would love to hear from you.

 See below for what some of our volunteers have to say about SafeWise.
 They love it and we think you will too…

 Please complete the form below to apply.
 We’ll arrange an informal chat with you and we think this is right for us and you, we will need to to an enhanced DBS check.
 Assuming that’s all fine, it’s on with your training!

-Help save lives
+Help save and change lives

-Make a real difference
+Make a real difference in your community

 Share your skills and experience or develop them and build your career skills and knowledge.

 Be part of an amazing team

 You’ll be well looked after.
 We will provide you with everything that you need, from a uniform to training and everything in-between.
 We ensure volunteering is an enjoyable and rewarding experience for everyone.